 Building and maintaining a strong relationship is a challenge for anyone.
 However, having ADHD can pose different sets of challenges.
-This neurological disorder can make partners think of them as:
+This neurodevelopmental disorder can make partners think of them as::

 - poor listeners

 - distracted partners or parents